wzh99/GSL/README.md

 First, we define all the input nodes, including wildcards (which matches any expression) and variables.
 The second kernel must have identical shape with the first, so we provide a keyword argument as an attribute constraint.
 The `shape` keyword on the left hand side is an attribute of variable `w2`.
 The right hand side is an attribute expression which gets attribute `shape` of `w1`.

 Second, we define source pattern graph.
 For the first convolution,  it has input nodes `x` and `w1`, so we just need to define `conv1 = Conv2D(x, w1)`.
-For the second convolution, it has input nodes `x` and `w2`, and should have identical strides, padding, dilation and groups with the `conv1`, so we specify constraints on these four attributes.
+For the second convolution, it has input nodes `x` and `w2`, and should have identical strides, padding, dilation and groups with `conv1`, so we define `conv2 = Conv2D(x, w2, strides=conv1.strides, padding=conv1.padding, dilation=conv1.dilation, groups=conv1.groups)`.
 The output is addition of the results of two convolutions, so we define `y1 = conv1 + conv2`.

-Then the target pattern, a single convolution.
+Then the target pattern, which is a single convolution.
 The kernel is addition of `w1` and `w2`.
 The target convolution must also have identical strides, padding, dilation and groups with either of the convolutions in source pattern.
+Instead of writing the four equations which share the same form `p=a.p`, we provide `same_attr` shorthand to specify that the four attributes of `y2` are identical with the ones of `conv1`.

 Finally, we build substitution with source and target patterns.
 The code is very straightforward.
 The `Substitution` class will perform semantics checking on the pattern.
 After checking, it can be applied to deep learning workloads.